EP 149: I was Served! How to Respond to Divorce Papers

 Thank you for listening!
 Find a transcript of this episode below.

 You’re listening to the Divorce and Your Money show, the number one podcast that discusses the complex business of divorce.
-I’m your host, Shawn Leamon, MBA and certified divorce financial analyst.
+I’m your host, Shawn Leamon, MBA and divorce financial analysts.
 You can visit us at divorceandyourmoney.com.

 In this episode, I want to discuss the first few moments about what you should do when you are served divorce papers, and also some things to watch out for and things you shouldn’t do when you’re served divorce papers.
 Those first few moments, first few hours, first few days can be some of the most difficult.
 And while I’m going to focus on the person who is just served divorce papers, even if you’re the one who is doing the serving of the papers, there’s a lot of stuff in here that you should follow and watch out for as well so you know what to think about.
 Because it’s general advice, but I want to approach it from the one of, “Oh my gosh.
 The paper just came.
 Now what?”